 The remote location only adds to the park's appeal, leaving it wonderfully devoid of travellers.
 Big cat viewing is superb here and the overall quality of guiding is probably the best in the country.
 Usually booked in conjunction with Selous Game Reserve, Ruaha National Park is an off-the-beaten-track destination that is often described as ideal for old safari hands.
 However, we believe that this park is for everyone who has an interest in true wilderness and big game viewing.
 There is no reason that this ridiculously good safari park should be ignored by adventurous safari novices!

 Ruaha has one of the highest concentrations of predators anywhere in Africa, and a wonderfully wild character that is rare to find nowadays.
 The camps here are adventurous but very high quality – guiding standards are truly exceptional.
 We love this park for its lack of visitors and incredible game viewing.
 Without any doubt this region is one of Africa’s best-kept secrets – a truly wild park where Africa’s biggest game is at its most ferocious.
+There is an argument that, if you want to get the full Ruaha experience, then you need to stay in the Mwagusi area, which is a good two hours’ drive north of Jongomero and approximately 45 minutes from Mdonya.
+Mwagusi is why Ruaha has gained its high reputation – this is where you see the huge concentrations of game.
+There are a couple of camps in this area, but the two stand-out properties are Mwagusi Camp and Nomad Tanzania's Kigelia Ruaha.

 THE BIG FIVE

 In Ruaha the only missing member of the Big Five (lion, buffalo, elephant, leopard and rhino) is rhino - there have not been any in the park for years.
 There is no doubt that Ruaha is one of Africa’s finest destinations for big cats.
 The lion concentration here is as high as anywhere we know.
 A very strong lion population virtually goes hand in hand with healthy buffalo herds whilst Ruaha’s elephant herds are seriously impressive.
-Leopard are always found in the park with the majority of travelers seeing this elusive feline!
+Leopard are always found in the park with the majority of travellers seeing this elusive feline!

 GENERAL GAME IN RUAHA